Away

 The Toast

-The English word wassail` comes from the Middle English phrase "wes
+The English word wassail` comes from the Middle

-with the cry, "Wes heil!" the proper open response was "Drine
+each other with the cry, "Wes heil!" the proper open response was "Drine

 heil!" meaning "drink wholeness" or "drink health" The phrase first

-appears in this context in a 12th-century document.
+appears in a 12th-century document.

 A